AztlanEngineering/swatch-documentation/docs/swatch.introduction.md

 ## What is Swatch ?

-**Swatch is a CSS library that aims at solving theming using CSS4 variables and the setter/getter pattern.**
+**Swatch is a CSS library that aims at solving theming using CSS variables and the setter/getter pattern.**

 In other words, Swatch aims at providing color schemes to HTML pages and components and does it in a code-efficient way.